-The nice perk of an Instant Pot versus a slow cooker, it that you have the option to saute in the same device.
-So, since I have no stove, just a hot plate, I had was able to eliminate the extra mess and hassle.
-So first, I applied the rub the night before, then when I was ready to cook, I sauteed the chicken to give the skin some color before cooking it under pressure.
+The nice perk of an Instant Pot versus a slow cooker is that you have the option to saute in the same device.
+So, since I have no stove, just a hot plate, I was able to eliminate the extra mess and hassle.
+So first, I applied the rub the night before, and then when I was ready to cook, I sauteed the chicken to give the skin some color before cooking it under pressure.

 I’m a relative newbie to pressure cooking.
-My mom never owned one, but I remember hearing stories of kitchen explosions with the old fashioned, rattly appliances!
-With Instant Pots, as long as the recipe states what buttons and how long to cook, it’s a just a matter of reading and re-reading the instructions.
+My mom never owned one, but I remember hearing stories of kitchen explosions with the old-fashioned, rattly appliances!
+With Instant Pots, as long as the recipe states what buttons and how long to cook, it’s just a matter of reading and re-reading the instructions.
 And these pressure cookers are much safer than their predecessors.

 - I started dry brining my Thanksgiving turkey a few years ago and now it’s my go-to method for instilling flavor into the bird.
-I took the same procedure and took a salt heavy, flavorful rub and massaged it into the chicken, left it in the refrigerator overnight to allow osmosis to infuse the seasonings into the bird.
+Using the same procedure, I took a salt-heavy, flavorful rub and massaged it into the chicken, leaving it in the refrigerator overnight to allow osmosis to infuse the seasonings into the bird.

-- I like putting some onion, fresh lemon wedges and even some garlic cloves into the chicken’s cavity to add to the flavoring process.
+- Putting some onion, fresh lemon wedges, and even some garlic cloves into the chicken’s cavity add to the flavoring process.
 Not a must, but if you have any of those aromatics in your kitchen, you might give it a try.

 - The resulting chicken will be fall off the bone tender, so it’s great for shredding.
 You can use the Instant Pot rotisserie chicken pieces in casseroles, chicken salad, or soups.
 Or just slice and serve it for dinner as is!

-- If you’d prefer an oven roasted Rotisserie Chicken, cook at 250º for 3 1/2 hours or until a meat thermometer registers 180º.
+- PRO-Tip: If you’d prefer an oven-roasted Rotisserie Chicken, cook at 250º for 3 1/2 hours or until a meat thermometer registers 180º.

 - 1 tablespoon kosher salt